Journal 1 : And So, It Began

 It had been a forgettable time.
 The only thing I was pulling from all of this was just how much work we had to do, just how rickety and careless and insular were the foundational aspects of a country supposedly “great.”
 And this, on top of how far we had to go as a species, generally, in leveraging the innate goodness of human potential to offset the instinctual flaws of human nature.
 At least that much was now crystal clear.
 Still, despite all the work to be done, and with not a moment to lose, I just wanted to forget all of what had come down too, looking around for a century-sized broom and carpet under which to sweep it all.
 And so, it struck me that the fleet sprinting scrawl spilling out that morning across the final pages of the first (of two) journals I set aside to document this most abnormal time, ran over, under, and through thoughts leaping out from a piece titled: “Why Are There Almost No Memorials to the Flu of 1918?”

 But it was only in exiting that the visual from that day was fixed in my head.
 We passed by the “Receiving Tomb (or Vault),” a low sloping structure that seems designed to blend into the surrounding landscape.
-Here, in an era prior to refrigeration, unpaved roads often washed out in bad weather, and the building of the cemetery’s solemn if beautiful mausoleum (still in use), the bodies of the dead were temporarily interred awaiting burial.
+Here in an era prior to refrigeration, unpaved roads often washing out in bad weather, and the building of the cemetery’s solemn beautiful mausoleum (still in use) many years off, the bodies of the dead were temporarily interred awaiting burial.
 That was fascinating enough, to be transported a century back to how those “way back when” had to deal with, in so practical a way, the most common human fact aside from life itself.
 To traipse unwittingly across something so telling about where we were and where we have come and gone since, that would have been enough.
-But what stuck, was framed and hung in a back room of the “mind archives” for some unforeseen future recollection (or, as chance would have it: pandemic), was a stone-etched history fixed near the tomb’s long ago closed entrance.
-It stated in “in memorium” terms of the Receiving Tomb’s role during the Great Influenza, of how an overwhelmed city was forced to deal with the heartsickness and the grim logistical calculus of mass graves resulting from the lack of resources to handle mass death on such a scale.
+But what stuck, framed and hung in a back room of my mind’s archives for some unforeseen future recollection (or, as chance would have it: pandemic), was a stone-etched history fixed near the tomb’s long ago closed entrance.
+It stated in “in memoriam” terms of the Receiving Tomb’s role during the Great Influenza, of how an overwhelmed city was forced to deal with the heartsickness and the grim logistical calculus of mass graves resulting from the lack of resources to handle mass death on such a scale.
 Here was a sidebar walk-right-past-it memorial to the thousands on thousands of Atlantans who had perished in the Great Influenza during its 1918-19 peak in the States.
 It was the only memorial I knew of in the city and the only one of any kind that I remember having seen anywhere; and even this seemed more a mention than really memorializing anything.
 It was right out in the open, as undeniable as the history of “that” pandemic itself.
 But still, it felt like a discovery.
 In plain sight, yet unknown—as if nothing that really needed to be noticed or remembered.

-David Segal’s article on the dearth of Great Influenza memorials had itself appeared in an out-of-the-way section, a read-right-past-it part of an e-news edition of The New York Times.
+David Segal’s article on the dearth of Great Influenza memorials had itself appeared in an out of the way section, a read-right-past-it part of an e-news edition of The New York Times.
 But it caught my eye, if only because it was such an obvious question that no one seemed to be asking—let alone have an answer for.
 Segal wrote: “The flu ravaged civilization for nearly three agonizing years . . .
 But soon after . . .
 And for decades after, the pandemic somehow vanished from the public imagination.”
 There was a lot in that, and there were a lot of reasons why this was the case, not the least of which being this: Allied victory over the Central Powers in the First World War was the much more admirable and sought after kind of transcendent history we in the west, and America specifically, prefer.
 That plus the mentioned cytokine storm of mass death, the mass dying of the youth of America—especially those jammed together in military camps (that virus having selected to hit those with healthy overreacting immune systems to deadly effect)—struck down in droves by a damned flu bug.
 That just did not sidle up to the masculine tale male egos could accept as the narrative for a strong nation getting stronger.
 If not the soldiery and youth of the era itself, the patriarchy was not about to abide in such a down-look historical headline.
 Best to keep it out of view.
 Best to keep it out of the papers; this the very reason it was called “The Spanish Flu” in the first place, WWI neutral Spain having been the only country not openly censoring the worldwide firestorm of influenza in its newspapers.
 (The widely accepted 1918 origin source for the Great Influenza now pegs it to farm pigs in west Kansas, and not of avian origin in Spain; i.e. U.S. soldiers likely brought it with them to Europe, where it rapidly swept out across the world.)

 In my hometown of Tolland, Connecticut, there is a cemetery still in use whose original “ye olde burying ground” dates to colonial times.
 That old section is one of the hundreds of such plots scattered across the northeast—from York, Maine, to Copp’s Hill in Boston’s North End, to Tarrytown (Sleepy Hallow), New York—and up and down the Atlantic coast.
 It goes to a time when life and death were much more visceral, the expectation of security (be it financial or basic food stores) not known.
 It was a time of unpredictable hardness weathered by people heartier than we are today.
 It was also a time of constant rolling epidemic, if not outright plague.

 And so, there I found myself: September 1994, having come home for the wedding of high school friends, and finding myself with a morning to kill before catching a flight back to Atlanta.
 With not much thought to it, I decided to head down to the cemetery off Cider Mill Road.
 When I got there, I aimed arrow-straight not just for the old burying ground, but a particular headstone in the back.
 To this day I cannot say what it was that drew me to it; but it did, and I did not ignore the mental cue.
 A cocked heavily-weathered silver stone design typical of the era, the lettering was barely legible.
 I sat down in front of it and slowly worked out the death tale carved into its face (the description of a soul’s final days etched into their tombstone “fashionable” in the day).
-Here was Sergeant—the 1770s abbreviated spelling: “Serj.”—Elisha Benton who, having joined the nascent Continental forces, had been captured at the disastrous Battle of Brooklyn.
-Fought on August 27, 1776, George Washington had come close to losing the whole damned war right there, his Continentals outnumbered, outgeneraled, and nearly captured en masse by a huge British flanking force.
-Like many others, Elisha was sentenced (“captivated” as it read on the headstone) to a British prison ship anchored in New York City harbor.
+Here was Sergeant—the 1770s abbreviated spelling: “Serj.”—Elisha Benton who having joined the nascent Continental forces had been captured at the disastrous Battle of Brooklyn.
+Fought on August 27, 1776, George Washington had come close to losing the war right then and there, his Continentals outnumbered, outgeneraled, and nearly captured en masse by a huge British flanking force.
+Like many others, Elisha was sentenced (“captivated” as read the headstone) to a British prison ship anchored in New York City harbor.
 A barbaric state of filth and pestilence was standard for these ships, even the young and strong no match for the diseases that floated about and poisoned their hulls.
 Appalling as these hellholes were, even worse: once a prisoner contracted what we now know to be a bacterial or viral infection, they were dumped on land and left to their own devices to find their way home, or die—or both.
 Serj.
 Elisha Benton fell into the later column.
 Having contracted smallpox aboard the prison ship, the rolling epidemic of all colonial and early America, he was “exchanged” and somehow made it all the way back home, 150 miles give or take—and during winter no less—to Tolland.
 He died on January 21, 1777, at the age of 29.